-In addition, Hallfield continues at Key Stage 2 to provide lessons in Personal, Social and Health Education (PHSE).
+In addition, Hallfield continues at Prep to provide lessons in Personal, Social and Health Education (PHSE).
 These are key to delivering on the Hallfield commitment to helping your child develop into a rounded individual with respect for themselves and others – and the “soft” study skills necessary to excel.

-Assessments of Key Stage 2 cover English and Mathematics.
+Assessments of Prep cover English and Mathematics.
 They take the form both of written tests which are externally marked.